KeidenSukotto/BursaryApplicationsScraper/README.md

 ### 2. FileUtilities

 The `FileUtilities` class in `source/file_utils.py` offers a method for appending data to a specified file.
 In this case, it is used to store open bursary links.

-## Conclusion

-The Bursary Scraper simplifies the process of finding open bursaries on the Graduates24 website.
-Regularly running this scraper ensures that the latest open bursary links are captured and stored for easy access.